ewpeng/PKUGalaxies20/README.md

 **Schedule**

 This class meets every Tuesday, 1:30-4pm.
-There will be no class on September 27 and October 4 (National Day holiday).
+There will be no class on September 27, October 4 (National Day holiday), October 11, and November 29.